wp-plugins/adsense-box/readme.txt

 Adsense Box is an plugin show adsense widget ...

 == Description ==
 Adsense Box is an plugin show adsense widget.
+Custom scripts widget.

 The "Adsense Box" widget.